qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

 Default datum transformations
 =============================

-OTF depends on being able to transform data into a 'default CRS', and QGIS uses WGS84.
-For some CRS there are a number of transforms available.
-QGIS allows you to define the transformation used otherwise QGIS uses a default transformation.

-In the :guilabel:`CRS` tab under :menuselection:`Settings -->` |options|
-:guilabel:`Options` you can:

-* set QGIS to ask you when it needs define a transformation using |radioButtonOn|
-  :guilabel:`Ask for datum transformation when no default is defined`
-* edit a list of user defaults for transformations.

-QGIS asks which transformation to use by opening a dialogue box displaying PROJ.4 text describing the source and destination transforms.
-Further information may be found by hovering over a transform.
-User defaults can be saved by selecting
-|radioButtonOn| :guilabel:`Remember selection`.

 In QGIS, 'on-the-fly' CRS transformation is enabled by default, meaning that whenever you use layers with different coordinates system, QGIS transparently reprojects them while rendering to the project CRS.
-The :guilabel:`Default datum transformations` group allows you to configure/customize the transformation settings.
-You can:

-.. question: is it the project crs that is used or the first loaded layer's?
+For some CRS, there are a number of transforms available.
+QGIS allows you to define the transformation to use otherwise QGIS uses a default one.

+This customization is done in the :menuselection:`Settings -->` |options|
+:guilabel:`Options --> CRS` tab menu under the :guilabel:`Default datum
+transformations` group:

-* |checkbox| :guilabel:`Ask for datum transformation if several are available`:
-  When more than one appropriate datum transformation exists for a source/destination CRS combination, a dialog will automatically be opened prompting users to choose which of these datum transformations to use for the project;
+* using |checkbox| :guilabel:`Ask for datum transformation if several are available`: when more than one appropriate datum transformation exists for a source/destination CRS combination, a dialog will automatically be opened prompting users to choose which of these datum transformations to use for the project;
-* also predefine a list of the appropriate default transformations to use when loading layers to projects or reprojecting a layer.
+* or predefining a list of the appropriate default transformations to use when loading layers to projects or reprojecting a layer.

   Use the |signPlus| button to open the :guilabel:`Select Datum Transformations`